sarmadjabri/Shell-Sort/README.md

-Shell sort is a sorting algorithm used for sorting am array of numbers but is not very efficient.
-Extremely small project for no purpose.
+Quick sort is a sorting algorithm used for sorting am array of numbers which has a "speed" of 0(n log n)